Slaedr/FVENS/Readme.md

 Browsing the code
 -----------------
-A tags file is built when the code is built (if ctags is available), which makes navigation from Vim easier.
-This  Using tags in Vim is [easy](http://vim.wikia.com/wiki/Browsing_programs_with_tags).
-Emacs users can modify the CMakeLists rule to use etags instead.
+A tags file is built when the code is built (if ctags is available), which makes navigation in Vim convenient.
+Using tags in Vim is [easy](http://vim.wikia.com/wiki/Browsing_programs_with_tags).

 ---